lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 .. _session-commit:

-KT Cloud supports \"Convert Session to Image\" feature from 24.03.
+KT supports \"Convert Session to Image\" feature from 24.03.
 Committing a ``RUNNING`` session will save the current state of the session as a new image.
 Clicking the commit button in the control column of ``RUNNING`` session will display a dialog to show the information of the session.
 After entering the session name, you can convert the session to a new image.
 The session name must be 4 to 32 characters long and can only contain alphanumeric letters, hyphens (``-``),